convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/fullsync-action-components/delete-attachment.md

 ##### Defines a <i>Delete Attachment</i> action component. <br/>

  This component helps deleting (delete_attachment) attachments on a local FullSync database document.<br/>
- For more information : <a target='_blank' href='https://www.convertigo.com/document/latest/reference-manual/convertigo-full-sync-architecture/interacting-locally-with-the-data/'>interacting-locally-with-the-data/</a>. <br/>
+ For more information : <a href='https://www.convertigo.com/documentation/latest/reference-manual/convertigo-mbaas-server/convertigo-full-sync-architecture/#interacting-locally-on-the-mobile-with-the-data'>interacting-locally-with-the-data/</a>. <br/>
 <br/>
- If you want to disable laoding controller, you can set property <i>disable loading controller</i> to true.
+ If you want to disable loading controller, you can set property <i>disable loading controller</i> to true.

 Name | Description
 --- | ---